-We’ve built thousands of bespoke itineraries for travellers over the years, and this is where it all starts.
-Ideally, we recommend spending some time in both countries to make the most of your time in Africa.
-However, we know that Kenya and South Africa are on different sides of the continent, so with that in mind, let’s equip you with everything you need to know about safaris in South Africa and Kenya, how they differ, and the types of experiences you can expect.
+We’ve built thousands of bespoke itineraries for travellers over the years.
+Ideally, we recommend travelling from Kenya to South Africa to spend time in both countries.
+Let’s equip you with everything you need to know about Kenya vs South Africa safaris, how they differ, and the types of experiences you can expect.

 South Africa | Kenya | |